 Lamps: Disassemble the lamp, store the hardware in a plastic bag, and tie the wire with a cord or twist tie.
 Wrap the prongs in bubble wrap, and surround the entire lamp in packing paper or bubble wrap.

 Lampshades: Pack smaller lampshades inside bigger ones, and fill the inside of the top lampshade with packing paper to reinforce its structural integrity.
-Pad a moving box with bubble wrap or packing paper and place each lampshade into the box upside-down.
+Pad a moving box with bubble wrap or packing paper and place each lampshade upside-down in the box.

 Plates: Line your box with cushioning, wrap plates and china in bubble wrap, and place each plate on its side in the box.
 You can also invest in dish packs for extra protection.